Verified 01 January 2023 - Directorate of Legal and Administrative Information (Prime Minister), Ministry of Justice

-- Commercial lease: expenses and expenses of the tenant and the lessor
+- Commercial lease: charges and expenses of the lessee and lessor

 - Seasonal rental contract

-- Bodacc barometer: average market funds price by departmentDirectorate of Legal and Administrative Information (Dila) - Prime Minister
+- Bodacc Barometer: average price of goodwill by departmentDirectorate of Legal and Administrative Information (Dila) - Prime Minister

-- How do I evaluate a trading fund?Chamber of Commerce and Industry of Paris - Ile-de-France
+- How to evaluate a goodwill?Chamber of Commerce and Industry of Paris - Île-de-France

 - What is negotiable in a commercial leaseBpifrance Creation